luthfiadityaa/SimeDarby-Wiki/Basic-Design/DFD-WMS/Retrieval/QC-Setting/QC-Work-from-Retrieval-for-QC-Start.md

 | **Host Communication**                                           |    |    |    |    |    |    |     |    |    |    |    |    |
 | Unplanned Storage and Retrieval Result[(19)](#Unplanned-Storage-and-Retrieval-Result)     |    |    |    |    |    | U   |     |    |    |    |    |    |

-# QC Work - Retrieval for QC Start - Set(F2)
-<span style="background-color:yellow; color:black; font-weight:bold">&nbsp; jp.co.daifuku.wms.web.display.retrieval.QCWorkSettingSCH &nbsp;</span>

--

-This screen is mainly used when the pallet needs to be inspected.

-##<span style="color:skyblue; font-weight:bold">Validations</span>
-This section explains the validations for the whole proccess QC Work - Retrieval for QC Start

 #<span style="color:skyblue; font-weight:bold">Mode Change Station</span>
 ##ID63
 If the station mode is **Retrieval Mode**, change the mode of the station to **Storage mode**.